Diane Virginia: When Cancer Strikes

 Once again we prayed.
 My husband and I asked Jesus to take cancer and all of its indicators out of my DNA.
 This prayer was more for our daughter, son, and future grandchildren than it was for me.
 I didn’t want them to struggle with genetic disposition for breast cancer.

 I am glad to say, all the tests confirmed that I have no genetic markers to predispose me to cancer even at the DNA level!

 The pain, once again, was due to the surgical marker moving about in my breast, so I adjusted the types of undergarments I wear to accommodate the marker’s propensity to pinch and stab me when I move about.

 I BEAT CANCER BECAUSE OF MY JESUS’ NAIL PIERCED, BERYL SET HANDS

 I have been cancer-free for over twenty years since the initial diagnosis.
 Every mammogram I’ve had since the first one shows very little columnar spirilosis and no DCIS nor LCIS.

 Cancer is a defeated foe!
 I am healed!
 I will continue to be healed because my Jesus will keep me cancer-free!

 NOW IT’S YOUR TURN TO BE HEALED

-Perhaps you have been diagnosed with cancer or another ailment.
-Regardless of what type of cancer or ailment it is, expect your Lord Jesus to heal you.
-Please know it’s okay to have surgical procedures, or to take medicines, or other types of treatments.
-Follow how Jesus leads you, and the path He leads you on may differ from how He led me.
+Perhaps you’re reading this because you’ve been diagnosed with cancer or another ailment.
+Regardless of what type of ailment you have, ask Jesus to heal you.
+Please know it’s okay to have surgical procedures, or to take medicines or other types of treatments.
+Follow how Jesus leads you.
+The path He leads you may differ from how He healed me.